atlassian-archive/landkid/TESTING.md

 This document describes how to run the integration tests for Landkid on the dev instance.

+The integration tests for Landkid are setup to target a Bitbucket repository, only available to Atlassian employees.

-Currently, those integration tests cannot run in CircleCI because they access a Bitbucket repository that is now only accessible through VPN.
+Currently, those integration tests cannot run in CircleCI because the Bitbucket repository they access is only accessible through VPN.

 Developers would need to run the tests locally to validate their changes.